trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

 -------------------------

-In order for the Presto optimizer to use the cost based strategies, the connection implementation must provide :doc:`statistics`.
+In order for the Presto optimizer to use the cost based strategies, the connector implementation must provide :doc:`statistics`.